LiskArchive/lisk-sdk/framework/src/modules/README.md

 ### Custom Modules

-> The implementation of each module is up-to user but it must inherit from `base_module` and implement its methods.
+> The implementation of each module is up-to user but it must inherit from `BaseModule` class and implement its methods.

 Custom Modules can be plugged into Lisk Core and may offer new features/capabilities for the application, or replace Core modules functionalities.
 They extend the existing instance with a specific (and circumscribed) set of features.

-### Base Module

-The Base Module is the parent class for all modules of Lisk Core.

 ```js
 // Exported as main file to javascript package